royashbrook/royashbrook.github.io/_posts/2007-05-04-sql-testing-with-the-waitfor-command.md

 title: SQL Testing with the WAITFOR Command
 ---

 The WAITFOR command isn’t exactly new.
 But, I don’t really use it much.
 I did however recently have a desire to do some duration testing that wasn’t something akin to ‘insert 100000 rows into a table and see if stuff slows down.’
 I wanted to simulate say a couple of transactions a second for a short period of time.
 Just a few minutes, really.
 I probably would have turned to writing some sort of mini test application for c# or writing a unit test that had a loop in vs. with a delay in it.
 Something like that.
-Fortunately, for me, I had recently perused and article about SQL2005 that had come up on my search for bulk importing…. another subject I intend to blog about soon. =P
+Fortunately, for me, I had recently perused and article about SQL2005 that had come up on my search for bulk importing…. another subject I intend to blog about soon. 😛

 This article was pretty old and spoke to the new changes in Yukon aka SQL2005 and one of the new enhancements was the WAITFOR command.